-- In Grades 8, 10, and 12, only core items were included on all versions of the survey; consequently, items included on only one version could be completed by, at most, half of the students. - The optional items were included at the discretion of the school or district.
+- In Grades 8, 10, and 12, only core items were included on both versions of the survey; consequently, items included on only one version could be completed by, at most, half of the students. - The removable questions were included at the discretion of the school or district.
 Some students were presented with these items to complete whereas others were not.
-These items are marked with a dagger symbol (†) throughout the report. - Any student may have chosen to skip any item.
-Further, any student may have made a mark on the answer sheet that was too light for the scanner to read or marked more than one answer; in both cases the response was treated as if the item had been left blank. - The survey was lengthy and students may not have reached the end, so that items near the end of the survey were generally completed by fewer students.
-Because the survey was given in 3 versions (and the items were ordered differently in Form A compared to Forms B), questions near the end of the local report may or may not have been near the end of the survey completed by the students (e.g., the last item on Form A of the survey is numbered 96 on the local report, the last item on Form B is numbered 98, and the last item on Form C is numbered 68).
+These items are marked with a symbol (†) throughout the report. - Any student may have chosen to skip any item.
+Further, any student may have made a mark on the answer sheet that was too light for the scanner to read or marked more than one answer; in both cases the response was treated as if the item had been left blank.

+For the 2021 secondary e-survey, questions were placed in randomized into blocks so the order the questions varied per secondary student.
+The elementary e-survey and the paper and pencil versions of the survey were not randomized, so questions near the end of the near were generally completed by fewer students.